gjk0090/react-dashboard/readme.md

 ### ReactDashboard
 ---
-* A dashboard app made with ReactJS.
+* A dashboard app made with ReactJS and Bootstrap.
 * Structure is like : Dashboard -> multiple Widget -> detailed widgets.
 * Schema is still under design, please refer to the example.
 * Run the example by double clicking example/index.html, it uses pure js.